Plan of Study

 Leadership for Nurses in Long Term Care

 Leadership for Nurses in Long Term Care has been created using the Best Practice Guidelines from the Registered Nurses Association of Ontario (2013) entitled "Developing and Sustaining Nursing Leadership."
 The objectives of this course are met by building knowledge and application of skills in a virtual setting.
-The material is offered in four modules:

 Timeline